Stretch marks: Prevention

 Collagen and elastin are proteins in the skin that contribute to the skin's strength, resilience, flexibility, and help skin that has been stretched to recover its original state.
 Boosting the production of collagen and elastin helps prevent stretch marks from occurring.
 Stretch marks can also derive from nutritional deficiencies.
 Consuming foods that contribute to the skin's health, such as zinc-rich foods, protein-rich foods, and foods high in vitamin A, C, and D, can help suppress stretch marks.
 A systematic review has not found evidence that creams and oils are useful for preventing or reducing stretch marks in pregnancy.
 The safety in pregnancy of one ingredient, Centella asiatica, has been questioned.
 Evidence on treatments for reducing the appearance of the scars after pregnancy is limited.

 Treatment

 There are no clearly useful treatments for stretch marks, although there are many different suggestions on how to remove them or lessen their appearance.

 Various efforts that have been tried including laser treatments, glycolic acid, and microdermabrasion.
 Tretinoin (0.1% w/w), which is a retinoid, has found to be effective on early stretch marks in several studies.
 Hyaluronic acid also improves the appearance of stretch marks.
 Topical tretinoin is categorized by the United States Food and Drug Administration (FDA) as a known teratogen (causing malformations in fetuses) in animals, without adequate human studies on safety in pregnancy.

 Carboxytherapy is a known procedure; however, there is a lack of evidence to support how effective it is.

 Research into a new skin grafting technique called "microcolumn grafting / micrografting", which uses needles to take autologous full-thickness skin biopsies, is also being investigated as a potential treatment for stretch marks.

-V-EMF therapy / Biodermogenesi® treatment (Bi-one® LifeTouchTherapy) uses a device that generates an electromagnetic field and suction to treat striae, scars and cellulite.
-Marketing claims that the stretch marks -- even those over twenty years old -- are able to tan closer to normal skin post-treatment, which should indicate a restructuring of the skin layers that enables melanocytes to function more normally.